kaganzorba/kaganzorba/README.md

 ## About Me

-- 📍 I live in Mersin, Turkey
+- 📍 I live in Mersin,Turkey
 - 🎓 I'm studying at Eastern Mediterranean University in Cyprus
 - 💻 I'm interested in frontend development
 - 📚 Currently learning HTML, CSS, JavaScript, and React